 This kind of experience is invaluable in helping students to develop a true sensibility about the nature of a material, the tolerances of the system that employs it, and the costs and benefits of native technology in comparison with others.
-A hands-on relationship with rammed earth construction. for example, lifts the appreciation of rammed earth from a visual one to a real sense of its heft, its effect on air temperature as heat moves through it, its mass and solidity, the story of fabrication revealed in the lines left by tamping consecutive courses, and the attention to craft and detail necessary to achieve square corners and crisp edges.
+A handson relationship with rammed earth construction, for example, lifts the appreciation of rammed earth from a visual one to a real sense of its heft, its effect on air temperature as heat moves through it, its mass and solidity, the story of fabrication revealed in the lines left by tamping consecutive courses, and the attention to craft and detail necessary to achieve square corners and crisp edges.
 They immediately begin to revise the forming system in their sketchbooks and develop proposals for improving the technology, which are embraced by the next class the next time around.
+Figures 17 illustrates later stage of Design/Build Studio project: construction of a rammed earth residence.

-Fig. 19.
-Stage of Design/Build Studio project: construction of a rammed earth residence.
+Figure 16 illustrates early stage of Design/Build Studio project: construction of a rammed earth residence.
 Finished rammed earth wall and formwork.